Portobello West: History

 Portobello West has only ever had one January Market and one February Market, both in 2007.
 After consultation with local artists and designers and the general public, the January and February Markets were determined to be unpopular, predominantly as a result of the consistently inclement weather in the region during those months.

-In 2008 the Market introduced a two-day season opener on the last weekend of March and a two-day Holiday Season Market on the second weekend of December, with both events drawing nearly 3,000 shoppers across both days.
+In 2008, the Market introduced a two-day season opener on the last weekend of March and a two-day Holiday Season Market on the second weekend of December, with both events drawing nearly 3,000 shoppers across both days.

-In 2009 the Market added another two-day Market at the end of November, expanding the Holiday Season Markets to 4 days.
+In 2009, Portobello added another two-day market at the end of November, expanding the holiday season markets to four days total.
+The same year, Smith launched a market in Toronto, Ontario, called Portobello East.